ozshy/fraud/README.md

 The first part simulates Figure 5 in the paper (just for fun, not really needed).

-The second part simulates Result 4(a) showing a case where the optimal compensation is C_min and a cash where the optimal compensation is C_max.
+The second part simulates Result 4(a) showing a case where the optimal compensation is C_min and a case where the optimal compensation is C_max.

 *** Other files in the repository (not related to Table 1) ***